edgelesssys/marblerun.sh/content/_index.md

 title: Marblerun - The service mesh for confidential computing
 claim: The service mesh for confidential computing
 OC3_headline: Meet us at OC3
-OC3_more: We will host the world's first conference on Confidential Computing on March 11, 2021.
+OC3_more: We will present Marblerun at the Open Confidential Computing Conference (OC3) on March 11, 2021.
+Join us!
-OC3_more2: Our mission is to bring the existing community together and get new people excited about Confidential Computing.
 description:
   "**Marblerun** makes it easy to deploy, scale, and verify your SGX-based apps on vanilla Kubernetes.
 Think Istio/Consul/Linkerd for [confidential computing](https://confidentialcomputing.io/).
 It's open source, written in Go, and truely cloud native."
 buttons: